-Mitigation Measure/ Monitoring and Monitoring Comp liance Ve rification Condition of Approval Reporting Actions Monitoring Timing Responsibility Initial Date Comments Posted "no access" signs shall be placed along the six-foot wood fence and along the bank of San Lorenzo Creek at the intersection of A Street and 4th Street to prevent access along the top of back along San Lorenzo Creek.
+Mitigation Measure/ Monitoring and Monitoring Compliance Verification Condition of Approval Reporting Actions Monitoring Timing Responsibility Initial Date Comment prevent access along the top of back along San Lorenzo Creek.
 All "no access" signage shall be permanent, and the no access zone shall be described in the CC&Rs.
 BIO-3: San Lorenzo Creek Avoidance No activities associated with project implementation shall result in cut, fill, erosion, sedimentation, or other impacts to San Lorenzo Creek or bank or any modification to the top of bank of San Lorenzo Creek.
 If it is not possible to avoid impacts to San Lorenzo Creek as outlined above, a jurisdictional delineation study shall be conducted by a qualified wetlands biologist prior to any project ground breaking and a determination of USACE, RWQCB, and/or CDFW jurisdiction shall be obtained.
 If any of the above agencies is determined to have jurisdiction of San Lorenzo Creek, permits shall be obtained from the relevant agency prior to any project ground breaking and shall be provided to the City of Hayward to demonstrate compliance with CWA and CFGC.
 Verify plans do not involve disturbance to San Lorenzo Creek.
 If creek work would occur, verify jurisdictional delineation study has been prepared and permits acquired.
 Prior to issuance of grading permit.
 City of Hayward Planning Division BIO-4: Nesting Bird Avoidance and Minimization Efforts If project construction activities occur between February 15 and August 31, a qualified biologist shall conduct a pre-construction survey for nesting birds no more than 14 days prior to construction.
 The survey shall include the entire project site and a 300-foot buffer to account for nesting raptors.
 If nests are found the qualified biologist shall establish an appropriate species-specific avoidance buffer of sufficient size to prevent disturbance by project activity to the nest (up to 300 feet for raptors, up to 150 feet for all other birds).
 The qualified biologist shall perform at least two hours of pre-construction monitoring of the nest to characterize "typical" bird behavior.
-During construction, if active nests are present, the qualified biologist shall monitor the nesting birds to determine if construction activities are causing any disturbance to the bird and shall increase the buffer if it is determined the birds are showing signs of unusual or distressed behavior associated with project activities.
-Atypical nesting behaviors that may cause reproductive harm include, but are not limited to, defensive flights, vocalizations directed towards project personnel/activities, standing up from a brooding position, and flying away from the nest.
-The qualified biologist shall have authority, through the resident Verify that if initial ground disturbing activities occurs between February 15 and August 31, a qualified biologist has prepared a preconstruction survey two weeks prior to start of construction.
+During construction, if active nests are present, the qualified biologist shall monitor the nesting birds to determine if construction activities are causing any disturbance to the bird and shall increase the buffer if it is determined the birds are showing signs of unusual or distressed behavior associated with project activities, standing up from a brooding position, and flying away from the nest.
+The qualified biologist shall have authority, through the resident engineer, to order the cessation of all project activities if the nesting birds exhibit atypical behavior that may cause reproductive failure (nest abandonment and loss of eggs and/or young) until a refined appropriate buffer is established.
+To prevent encroachment, the established buffer(s) should be clearly Verify that if initial ground disturbing activities occurs between February 15 and August 31, a qualified biologist has prepared a pre- construction survey two weeks prior to start of construction.
 If active nests are discovered, verify that buffers have been established and work is avoided in in the buffer as appropriate.
-Once before construction to review pre-construction survey; as needed during construction to verify buffers established and work is avoiding buffer zones.
-City of Hayward Planning Division
+Once before construction to review pre- construction survey; as needed during construction to verify buffers established and work is avoiding buffer zones.
+City of Hayward Planning Division marked by high visibility material.
+The established buffer(s) should remain in effect